Official Free VTNE Practice Test 2025 Question with Study Guide (UPDATED)

 VTNE Exam Content

-The pilot questions will be used in constructing future examinations.
-In the examination, the pilot questions are not marked any differently from the operational questions; thus candidates will not be able to distinguish a pilot question from an operational question.
+The pilot questions will be used to construct future examinations.
+In the examination, the pilot questions are not marked differently from the operational questions; thus, candidates cannot distinguish a pilot question from an operational one.

 The VTNE examination covers: